 - know how your child’s mind and body work

-- decide on a clear potty training schedule – when and how?
+- decide on a clear schedule – when and how?

 Timing is crucial, and I see a lot of parent making this mistake.
-You should only start the 3 day potty training when you can devote the time and energy necessary to encourage your child on a daily basis.
+You should only begin toilet training when you can devote the time and energy necessary to encourage your child on a daily basis.

 If you want to avoid accidents like pooping or peeing on the floor while teaching your child how to use the potty, it’s important that you recognize how your toddler signals that he or she needs to pee or poo, like a change in facial expression, squirming, squatting or holding the genital area.